BrianSila/Travel-destination-finder/README.md

 **Offer ravel tips relevant to the Destination Search:** The web application offers a relevant travel tip based of several factors (eg., Weather conditions and Time of travel)

+# Usage

+After installation of the web application, a user can:
+ * **Explore Destinations:** Browse destination recommendations based on your preferences.
+ * **Explore new intersts:** Browse new locations and discover underated locations or discover new interests.

 # Contributions

 We welcome contributions to the Travel Finder app!
 To contribute:
  * Fork the repository.
  * Create a new branch for your feature or bug fix (git checkout -b    feature-branch).
  * Make your changes and commit them (git commit -am 'Add new feature').
  * Push to the branch (git push origin feature-branch).
  * Open a pull request.